-Meditation has become a little known secret to the modern day practitioner.
-You may have heard about how this mysterious ritual can be used as an effective relaxation technique, or even a powerful way to get in touch with a deeper part of yourself.
-But did you know that meditation can also increase your overall energy levels?
+Meditation has become a little-known secret for the modern-day practitioner.
+You may have heard about how this mysterious ritual can be used as an effective relaxation technique or even a powerful way to get in touch with a deeper part of yourself.
+But did you know that meditation can also increase your energy?

-That may seem counter intuitive, but the concept of slowing down your mind to establish balance between your mind and body is the exact reason that meditation is such a powerful way to stay energized.
+That may seem counterintuitive, but the concept of slowing down your mind to establish a balance between your mind and body is the exact reason why meditation is such a powerful way to stay energized.

 Why Do We Feel So Tired?

 Low energy can be a vicious enemy in a world where every moment counts.
 But what is causing us to feel so tired halfway through the day, and even more so by the end of the week?